-If you're sentenced to imprisonment in a foreign country and all appeal avenues have been exhausted, you may wish to ask your consular officer whether there is any possibility your sentence could be served, in part, within Australia.
-While there are no guarantees on the outcome, consular officers will assist you as much as possible.
+If you're sentenced to imprisonment in a foreign country and all appeal avenues have been exhausted, you may wish to ask your consular officer to provide you with an information pack on the scheme.
+While there are no guarantees on the outcome, consular officers will assist you with your application as much as possible.

 When can a prisoner be transferred to Australia?

 You may be able to transfer back to Australia if:

 - you're an Australian citizen, or an Australian permanent resident who has community ties with an Australian state or territory, such as having close relatives living in that state or territory

 - you're imprisoned in a country with which Australia has a transfer agreement.
 Australia is currently able to undertake transfers with Thailand, Hong Kong and Vietnam through bilateral agreements and with over 60 countries through the Council of Europe Convention on the Transfer of Sentenced Persons.
 A full list of countries is available at ag.gov.au

 - the terms of transfer have been agreed to by the Australian Government, the government of the country in which you're being held, yourself and the government of the Australian state or territory to which you wish to transfer

 - your transfer is not likely to prevent your surrender to an extradition country